Best Avalanche Beacons - Feature Image

 How successful are avalanche beacons?

-While avalanche beacons can significantly improve your chances of survival if buried in an avalanche, they are not foolproof.
+While an avalanche beacon can significantly improve your chances of survival if buried in an avalanche, they are not foolproof.
 Beacons can malfunction, and batteries can die.
 It is essential to always carry extra batteries and to practice using your beacon before venturing into avalanche terrain.

 Do all avalanche beacons work together?